 Wallet-Sized Cheat Sheet

-Before we jump into the new bonus categories, I wanted to let you know that we put together a free wallet-sized cheat sheet that you can download and print from our Resources page.
+Before we jump into the new bonus categories, I wanted to let you know that we put together a free wallet-sized cheat sheet that you can download and print.
 If you’re like me and can’t remember the categories, this should be helpful.

 For the Chase Freedom card, we are ending the first quarter bonus categories of gas stations, internet, cable and phone providers, and mobile payments.
 Starting in April, you’ll earn 5% on at grocery stores, and for purchases using PayPal and Chase Pay.
 You’ll get the 5% bonus for up to $1500 of qualified spending.